hnlxyz/mern-task-management/README.md

 # 📄 License

-This project is created for **portfolio, learning, demonstration, and professional development purposes**.
+This project is created for **portfolio, learning, demonstration and professional development purposes**.